Pylons/pyramid/docs/narr/urldispatch.rst

 It is common for :mod:`repoze.bfg` developers to rely on :term:`traversal` to map URLs to code.
-However, :mod:`repoze.bfg` can also map URLs to code via :term:`URL dispatch` using the :term:`Routes` framework.
-The :term:`Routes` framework is a Python reimplementation of the `Rails routes system
+However, :mod:`repoze.bfg` can also map URLs to code via :term:`URL dispatch`.
+The presence of ``<route>`` statements in ZCML are a sign that you're using URL dispatch.
+Using ``<route>`` statements in ZCML allows you to declaratively map URLs to code.
+The syntax of the pattern matching language used by :mod:`repoze.bfg` is close to that of :term:`Routes`.
-<http://manuals.rubyonrails.com/read/chapter/65>`_.
-It is a mechanism
-which allows you to declaratively map URLs to code.

-.. note:: In common :term:`Routes` lingo, the code that it maps URLs
-          to is defined by a *controller* and an *action*.
-However, neither concept (controller nor action) exists within :mod:`repoze.bfg`.
-Instead, when you map a URL pattern to code in bfg, you will map the URL patterm to a :term:`view`.
-          Once the context and view are found, the view will be called with a :term:`context` and a :term:`request`.

 It often makes a lot of sense to use :term:`URL dispatch` instead of :term:`traversal` in an application that has no natural hierarchy.